BanuSelinTosun/street-smart/README.md

+# STREET SMART
-# STREET SMART: Maximize Your Family's Real Estate Investment
+# Maximize Your Family's Real Estate Investment

-## A Zipcode Recommender in city of Seattle for optimized Real-Estate and Schoolings
+### A Zipcode Recommender in city of Seattle for optimized Real-Estate and Schoolings

 ![Seattle_RE_Last10Years](./img/Seattle_RE_Last10Years.png)